aldesantis/api-on-rails/book/chapter-1/3-respect-rest.md

 - because of its verbosity, it requires more bandwidth to send;
 - XML is slow to parse (even though XML Information Set can be used with JSON);
-- because there is no mandatory vocabulary for expressing operation types, there is no guarantee of operation safety, idempotence or cacheability (these are all things that come for free with HTTP).
+- because there is no mandatory vocabulary for expressing operation types, there is no guarantee of operation safety, idempotence or cacheability (these are all things that come for free with HTTP);
+- there is tight coupling between the client and the server, which means most server-side changes require the clients to be updated accordingly.

-### RPC
+### XML-RPC

 - History
 - Example structure